Skip to content

 Initializers

 Initializers are the backbone of the server's boot process.
-They're lifecycle components that set up services — connecting to databases, starting Redis, registering actions, configuring the task queue — in a controlled, priority-ordered sequence.
+They're lifecycle components that set up services — connecting to databases, starting Redis, registering actions, configuring the task queue — in a controlled, dependency-ordered sequence.

 If you've worked with the original ActionHero, initializers will feel familiar.
 The big difference here is the TypeScript integration: each initializer uses module augmentation to extend the API interface with its namespace, so api.db, api.redis, api.actions are all fully typed throughout the codebase.